Efficient Integrated Volatility Estimation in the Presence of Infinite Variation Jumps via Debiased Truncated Realized Variations: Introduction

-Let us emphasize that our method is the first variance- and rate-efficient nonparametric method for integrated volatility free of complete symmetry assumptions on small jumps that is capable of exceeding the limit $Y<3/2$ imposed in \cite{JacodTodorov:2014} and \cite{jacod2016efficient}.
+Let us emphasize that our method is the first variance- and rate-efficient nonparametric method for integrated volatility free of complete symmetry assumptions on small jumps that is capable of exceeding the limit $Y<3/2$ imposed in \cite{JacodTodorov:2014,jacod2016efficient}.
 Symmetry is potentially a strong assumption for financial returns as there is a general belief that significant losses are more likely than significant gains.
 For instance, recently \cite{Asmussen:2022} examined several empirical studies from the literature and observed that the majority display negative skewness.
-Of course, skewness can be due to large or small jump behavior, but to date there are very few studies that estimate the intensity of small positive and negative jumps separately.
-An exception is \cite{Bianchi}, who using MLE applied to daily S\&P500 index data from 1996-2006 obtained the estimates $\hat{C}_+=0.7119$, $\hat{C}_-=0.5412$, $\hat{G}=59.94$, $\hat{M}=59.94$, ${\hat{Y}_+}=1.0457$, and ${ \hat{Y}^-}=1.1521$ under a pure-jump L\'evy model with L\'evy density $C_{+}e^{-x/G}|x|^{-Y_+-1}{\bf 1}_{x>0}+C_-e^{-|x|/M}|x|^{-Y_{-}-1}{\bf 1}_{x<0}$, incorporating asymmetry in small jumps.
-For further illustration, in Table \ref{EmpMies2005} below, we fit a L\'evy model $\sigma W_t+X_t^j$, with semi-parametric L\'evy density $(C_+{\bf 1}_{x>0}+C_-{\bf 1}_{x<0})q(x){ |x|^{-Y-1}}$ (here, $q(x)\stackrel{x\to{}0}{\longrightarrow}1$).
-We use Mies' method of moments (cf. \cite{Mies:2020}) for different stocks and frequencies\footnote{As pointed out in \cite{Mies:2020} {\Blue (see also the paragraph after \eqref{eq:MF00} above)}, numerical issues can arise related to feasibility of the estimating equations associated with the method.
+Of course, skewness may arise from either large or small jumps, though large jump asymmetry has received most attention in empirical work.
+Indeed, there are few studies to date that estimate the intensity of small positive and negative jumps separately.
+An exception is \cite{Bianchi}, who, using MLE applied to daily S\&P500 index data from 1996-2006, obtained the estimates $\hat{C}_+=0.7119$, $\hat{C}_-=0.5412$, $\hat{G}=59.94$, $\hat{M}=59.94$, $\hat{Y}_+=1.0457$, and $\hat{Y}^-=1.1521$ under a pure-jump L\'evy model with L\'evy density $C_{+}e^{-x/G}|x|^{-Y_+-1}{\bf 1}_{x>0}+C_-e^{-|x|/M}|x|^{-Y_{-}-1}{\bf 1}_{x<0}$, which points to asymmetry in small jumps.
+For further illustration, in Table \ref{EmpMies2005} below, we fit a L\'evy model $\sigma W_t+X_t^j$, with semi-parametric L\'evy density $(C_+{\bf 1}_{x>0}+C_-{\bf 1}_{x<0})q(x)|x|^{-Y-1}$ (here, $q(x)\stackrel{x\to{}0}{\longrightarrow}1$).
+We use Mies' method of moments (cf. \cite{Mies:2020}) for different stocks and frequencies\footnote{As pointed out in \cite{Mies:2020} (see also the paragraph after \eqref{eq:MF00} above), numerical issues can arise related to feasibility of the estimating equations associated with the method.
 We are only presenting the results when the algorithm successfully finishes and yields reasonable values.} over a 1-year period in 2005.
-It is clear that $\hat{C}_+$ is different from $\hat{C}_-$, sometimes by a relatively large value, indicating further evidence for asymmetry in small jump behavior (also, all values of $\hat{Y}$ are larger than $1$).
+It is clear that $\hat{C}_+$ is different from $\hat{C}_-$, sometimes by a relatively large value, indicating further evidence for asymmetry in small jump behavior.
+Furthermore, all values of $\hat{Y}$ are larger than $1$, indicating the presence of a jump component of unbounded variation.

 Finally, let us also remark that our result opens the doors to attain rate- and variance-efficient estimators free of symmetry requirements beyond the mark $8/5$ or in more general semiparametric models with successive Blumethal-Getoor indices by considering further debiasing steps.
 These directions will be investigated in further work.